How do You Make Mornings Easier With Kids?

 My kids still got to school safe and healthy – which is all that really matters.
 So, breathe mama.
 Because, at times, we cause our own issues.

-Related Post: How to be a Happy Mom: 13 Tips for Success
+Related Post: How to be a Happy Mom: Easy Tips to Start

 What is a Good Morning Routine Before School?

 In the end, we kept working at it, and the tips above transformed our awful mornings into calm ones.
 We still occasionally had hard mornings (that’s life!), but these tips got us to turn the corner.
-And I’ll be implementing every single one again when my kids have the opportunity to go back to school in 2020.
+And I’m implementing every single one again now that my kids are back to school in 2020.

 What is your morning routine for school?
 What helps you stay calm and organized?
 I’d love to know!